- Congresswoman representing the 18th District of Texas

-In September 2017, Jackson Lee was angered by President Donald Trump’s recent criticism of National Football League players who had chosen — as a symbol of protest against racial injustice in America — to kneel during the national anthem at the start of their games.
+In September 2017, Jackson Lee was angered by President Donald Trump’s recent criticism of Colin Kaepernick and other National Football League players who had chosen — as a symbol of protest against racial injustice in America — to kneel during the national anthem at the start of their games.
 On September 25, the congresswoman went to the House floor, chastised Trump for the “racism” of his remarks, and then knelt as an expression of solidarity with those athletes.
 “That is racism,” she said.
 “You cannot deny it, you cannot run for it, and I kneel in honor of them.
 I kneel in honor of the First Amendment.
 I kneel because the flag is a symbol for freedom.
 I kneel because I’m going to stand against racism.
 I kneel because I will stand with those young men, and I’ll stand with our soldiers, and I’ll stand with America, because I kneel.”

 Over the course of her political career, Jackson Lee has earned a reputation for having both an entitlement mentality and a highly volcanic temper.
 According to the Daily Caller, the congresswoman’s toxic personality has caused her to have “one of the highest staff turnover rates in Washington.”
 Between 2001 and 2011, for instance, at least 39 of her staffers quit their jobs less than a year after they had been hired.
 To view a host of examples of incidents where Jackson Lee has egregiously mistreated her staffers and others, click here.